Can Doculus Lumus® toast bread? (We actually have been asked this question :-))

 You always get what you pay for.
 You should ask for the details:

-- Does the other device offer an achromatic glass lens system (or just one plastic lens)?
+- Does the other device offer an achromatic glass lens system (or just one plastic lens system)?

-- How bright are the UV and white LEDs?
+- How bright are the UVs and white LEDs?
 Are there multiple LEDs for downlight and UV light to prevent shadowing?

 - Is there a multi-LED rotating oblique light (or is it just a single LED or two alternatively blinking LEDs)?

-- Can you activate steady light with auto power off for working handsfree or smartphone documentation?
+- Can you activate steady light with auto power off for working handsfree or for smartphone documentation?

 - Does it offer RFID ePassport validation?
 (It won’t)